 What to Consider When Choosing One of the Best Solar Companies

 For the best power-generating results, solar panels should be installed where they receive plenty of direct sunlight.
 But this factor varies depending on the home’s location, whether the yard has large trees, and the type and efficiency of the panels.
-Before choosing a solar company, it pays to consider vital factors that will affect both efficiency and cost.
+Before choosing the best solar company, it pays for homeowners to consider vital factors that will affect both efficiency and cost.

 Home Location and Roof Type

-When installing solar panels, location is critical.
+When a homeowner chooses to install solar panels, location is critical.
 In regions in the far northern U.S., short winter days may not provide sufficient sunlight to balance out the cost of having a solar array installed.

 Type of Panels

-Solar panels all generate electricity, but they do it differently.
-The two main types of solar panels are photovoltaic and thermal, and within those categories are a few more or less common varieties.
+Solar panels all generate electricity, but they do so in different ways.
+The two main types of solar panels are photovoltaic and thermal, and within those categories are a few more (or less) common varieties.

 - Photovoltaic: The most common solar panel installed today, photovoltaic panels incorporate solar cells that convert sunlight to electrical power.
 Those looking to power a large percentage of their home’s energy needs will typically have photovoltaic panels installed.